 19 September 2020 – Habitat /scenari possibili, “Cultural Aperitif” curated by Francesca Guerisoli, Cernusco sul Naviglio, Milan.

-This exercise is placed at the beginning of an exploration process that I intend to carry out on the use of personal protective equipment (PPE), as tools and places to “inhabit” in order to set up relational and performative work on issues such as trust, consent, risk, desire and care.
+This exercise defined the beginning of an exploration process that I am interested in continuing regarding the use of personal protective equipment (PPE) as tools to inhabit, in order to set up relational and performative work on concepts such as trust, risk, consent, desire and care.

-When this step was meticulously performed by all the people willing to do the exercise, I sat on the chair, wearing my manipulated mask like those offered to the public, and I read a short text, lasting about 5 minutes, into the microphone.
-It was a cut-up that I made of some newspaper articles reporting the last conversations of Gloria Trevisan and Marco Gottardi with their parents, before they died in the Grenfell Tower fire in London, in June 2017.
+When this step was meticulously done by each of the people willing to participate – a surprisingly large number,given that Lombardy has been the most hit by Covid in Italy – I sat on my chair, wearing one of my manipulated masks and I read a short text, lasting about 5 minutes.
+It was a cut-up that I made of some newspaper articles reporting the last phone conversation of Gloria Trevisan and Marco Gottardi with their parents, before they died in the Grenfell Tower fire in London, June 2017.

-The masks had previously been smoked by me and, after the short but difficult reading, I talked with the participants about the concept of transmission that I had expressed, associating sensoriality and emotional content within a relational dynamic that involved everyone present in perceiving, albeit for a few moments only, the same imaginary, with all the emotional drifts that stemmed from it.
+I then opened up a conversation about the concept of transmission I had just expressed, associating sensoriality and emotional content within a relational dynamic that involved each of us in perceiving, albeit for a few moments only, the same imaginary with all the emotional drifts that stemmed from it.
+We analysed together the value of having overturned the use of the mask which, from being an item of PPE and an element of separation between people, had become an element of sharing, a “bridge” (as defined by a participant) for an intense, collective experience.

 credits: Serafina Melone, Francesca Guerisoli, Nicolas Ceruti